philippbayer/blerg/content/posts/2023_08_06_a_painful_transition/index.md

 It looks similar around Australia: 2 jobs mention snakemake/nextflow (they're the same posting), zero jobs mention SLURM, 3,498 jobs mention Azure, 182 jobs mention Kafka.

 So there you have it: it's just not the coding skills anymore.
 Those skills are the *start*.

+Edit, 22.8.2023: *Getting* the certifications for these tools as an academic is not easy, either!
+The 'AWS certified Solutions Architect Professional' certification, for example, recommends two years of AWS Cloud experience.
+How are you going to get those two years in academia?